School of Health and Exercise Sciences

 Fall Semester Offerings

-• HED 4570—Health and Fitness for Chronic Disease and Disorders (existing class - asynchronous)
+• HED 4570/6570 Health and Fitness for Chronic Diseases and Disorders

 Spring Semester Offerings